 The Bible says ‘For the earth shall be filled with the knowledge of the glory of the Lord, as the waters cover the sea.’
 Habakkuk 2:14 (KJV).

-Will you be surprised if I told you this prophecy have already been fulfilled?
+Will you be surprised if I told you this prophecy has already been fulfilled?
 Don’t be surprised.
 God has made it possible through the evolution of technology.
 When Gutenberg invented the printing press in 1440 it made printing the Bible much easier and quicker.
 As of October 2017, the Bible has been translated into 670 languages.
 The New Testament alone into 1,521 languages and Bible portions or stories into 1,121 other languages.
-The Gospel is being preached on the Television.
+The Gospel is being preached on Television.
 The Good News is being proclaimed over the Radio.
 There are thousands of websites on the Internet spreading God’s Word.
 Frankly speaking, the knowledge of God’s glory is being poured into the world in a way it has never been before.
 You might ask, what has the knowledge of God’s glory got to do with grace?
 Dr. John Piper of Desiring God Ministries says ‘Grace is the pinnacle of God’s glory.’

 He predestined us to adoption as sons through Jesus Christ to Himself, according to the kind intention of His will, to the praise of the glory of His grace, which He freely bestowed on us in the Beloved.
 Ephesians 1:5-6 (NASB)